 Pack carefully, and take extra food, water, and treats for your cat.
-A cat backpack is essential in case your buddy decides they’d rather not walk anymore.
+A cat backpack is essential if your buddy decides they’d rather not walk anymore.
 Practice walking around the area where you live with your cat in their backpack until they’re comfortable hanging out.
-Don’t forget to take a few rounds with a fully packed backpack to ensure you can comfortably carry all your gear and your cat’s weight.
+Don’t forget to take a few jaunts with a fully packed backpack to ensure you can comfortably carry all your gear and your cat’s weight.

 Pack the Essentials